ministryofjustice/et-full-system/README.md

 ## Running Tests

 You can run tests either from a docker instance or from your local machine.
-Instructions follow to do both, however, starting the server is exactly the same no matter which way you choose, so instructions follow to do this first

-Whilst you can run tests on your local machine, it means that you will need all of the port forwarding setup and environment variables set so your instance of selenium can open a browser window for ET1, ET3 - the admin etc.. etc..

-So, I recommend you use docker.
-If you cannot use docker, then please reach out to me (Gary Taylor) and we can sort out some instructions on how to get this all running without docker on your local machine - therefore helping the next person to come along wanting the same thing :-)

-The huge advantage of running the tests in docker is that all communication is done inside the docker-compose internal network, meaning you don't need to worry about port forwarding, port clashes - you can even run multiple instances (if you've got a high spec machine !!)
+However, now that we have the 'single server' approach where all the services are behind a single nginx server, it has made it much easier to run the tests locally and there is less need to run them from inside docker.

+But, the docker stuff hasn't been removed so it is there if you want it.

-First, start up the test servers (as above) like this
+First, start up the test servers (see  'Firing Up The Test Server' above for more details) like this

 ```

-./bin/dev/test_servers up
+./bin/dev/test_server up

 ```

-and wait for everything to settle and you will see the 'admin' service messages at the end
+and wait for everything to settle and you will see the 'Passenger core running in multi-application mode' message near the end

+### Running Tests Locally

+### Running Tests From Inside Docker

-Next, start up the test environment like this :-
+Start up the test environment like this :-

 ```
 ./bin/dev/test_framework up